Tag Archives: shady city

 “We’ve got enough shit up our asses without the kid making a fuss,” Buddy reasoned.

-“Shut the fuck up!”
-Buddy pointed at him.
+“Shut the fuck up,” Buddy warned but started to chuckle .
 “You know what I meant.
 We will find the golden cock, we will get back to the Chapter House and I’m gonna bone that farm girl.”

 “Sure Bud,” Chad agreed.